 Mike has represented clients in hundreds of cases throughout his career resolved by settlements, arbitrations, private trials and reference proceedings, mini-trials, mediations, and both jury and nonjury trials involving admiralty, anti-trust, business tort, commercial, financial, contract, construction, defamation, eminent domain, environmental pollution, liability and casualty insurance, intellectual property including patents, trademarks and trade secrets, personal injury, personal property security, products liability, professional liability, real estate, real property security, and title insurance issues.
 He is also highly regarded for his ability to negotiate creative settlements of complex multi-party disputes.

-Mike has been a construction lawyer for 40 years in federal and state courts in California, and several other jurisdictions for specific matters, including domestic and international construction controversies around the Pacific Rim.
+Mike has been a construction lawyer for approximately 45 years in federal and state courts in California, and several other jurisdictions for specific matters, including domestic and international construction controversies around the Pacific Rim.
 He has represented numerous owners, contractors, subcontractors, construction managers and design professionals in construction cases involving breach of contract, negligence, fraud, breach of fiduciary duty and surety claims, including disputes over delays, disruption, scheduling, sequencing and acceleration of work, manpower allocation, contract interpretation, change orders, design and construction defects, mechanics’ liens, stop notices, prompt payment claims, OSHA violations, soils subsidence and movement, changed site conditions, structural, electrical, civil, mechanical and architectural errors, and wrongful termination, which were resolved by settlements, arbitrations, mini-trials, mediations and both jury and non-jury trials.
 Mike has assisted numerous owners and contractors in the “close-out” of troubled projects with multiple lien and stop notice claims, and/or disputes over completion including delay, punch list and change order controversies.
 He has handled cases involving large residential subdivisions, apartment and condominium projects, high rise office buildings, restaurants, hospitals and medical facilities, universities, colleges and schools, amusement parks, resorts, golf courses, commercial and industrial facilities, warehouses, and infrastructure projects such as dams, reservoirs, highways, bridges and grade separations.
 He has advised and represented owners, developers, contractors, construction managers and design professionals concerning insurance policies, insurance coverage and surety bond issues and disputes.

 Real Estate, Commercial, Corporate, and Partnership Litigation